For orchestra

 The Work

-Labyrinth for orchestra transforms the idea of the maze into an exploration of Time: its prisms, mirrors, faces and games.
+Labyrinth was inspired by Jorge Luis Borges’ The Book of Imaginary Beings.
+The work transforms the idea of the maze into an exploration of Time: its prisms, mirrors, faces and games.
 The passages of the labyrinth become the passages of Time, or perhaps Time itself becomes a labyrinth whose inner and outer walls expand and contract without end.

 At the center of the work is the Traumwanderer — the Dream-wanderer — a cryptic, shape-shifting presence who moves through the maze and may become the double of each listener.
 The listener follows this figure through passages, detours, dead ends, reflections and encounters with strange beings that seem at once mythic and psychological.